jaguar64/betas/vasmjagrisc/README.md

 USE IT AT OWN RISK.
 This is not even beta but alpha.
 You've been warned.

+x64 directory contains native x64 Windows binaries.

-What is missing: vbcc, vasm for m68k
+What is missing: vbcc, vasm for m68k; native x64 binaries for vlink, vobjdump

 For vasm users: CPU is jagrisc and SYNTAX is std.
 Nothing else is supported for now. m68k version of vasm soon will be made available.